AnalystYuchels/requirement-analysis/README.md

 #### Non-Functional Requirements

 Non-functional requirements describe how the system should perform, rather than specific behaviors.
-They address key quality attributes such as performance, usability, security, and scalability.
+They address key quality attributes, including performance, usability, security, and scalability.

 **Examples for the Booking Management Project:**